A Look at Good Mold and Bad Mold on Artisanal Cured Meats

 If you spot green mold appearing on artisanal cured meat in its early stages, you can still save most of the contaminated piece.
 Simply dip a cloth in vinegar and use it to wipe down the fuzzy fungus from the meat.
 The vinegar acts as a disinfectant, and its smell should disappear in a matter of days.

 To prevent the green mold from reappearing, you should move all the meat to a different room.
-Wipe the walls in the storage room with more vinegar and leave it open for a few days to kill the last fungus spores in the air.
+Wipe the walls in the storage room with more vinegar and leave it open for a few days to kill the last airborne mold spores.
+It is very important to prevent prolonged exposure to this mold.